LeefCoin/LeefCoin/Windows.md

 # Windows

-Download the latest LeefCoin Core release [Here](https://github.com/LeefCoin/LeefCoin/releases/download/1.0/LeefCoinWindows.zip)
+Download the latest LeefCoin Core release [Here](https://github.com/LeefCoin/LeefCoin/releases/download/1.0/LeefCoinWindows.exe)

-Unzip the zip file, and Run LeefCoin.exe\
+Open LeefCoin.exe, and you'll see an installation window, complete the installation instructions.

-if you're not familier with LeefCoin Core, don't change the installation path.
+If you're not familiar with LeefCoin core don't change the installation path!

 # Connect to the network

-After downloading and installing LeefCoin Core, LeefCoin Core should pop up automatically.
-Close LeefCoin Core, and go to %APPDATA%/LeefCoin then, create a file and name it leefcoin.conf, Copy and Paste the folowing info the file:
+* Close LeefCoin Core
+* Go to %APPDATA%\LeefCoin
+* Create a leefcoin.conf file with the following info:

        rpcuser=user

        rpcpassword=password

        rpcbind=0.0.0.0

        rpcallowip=127.0.0.1

        listen=1

        server=1

        addnode=104.248.117.139

        addnode=46.101.93.246

-Save the file, and you're done! you can run LeefCoin.exe again!
+* Save the file, and open LeefCoin Core.